Can You Get Drunk From Vanilla Extract: Here’s 1 Obvious Reason Why

 Additionally, vanilla extract may cause an allergic reaction in some individuals, with symptoms ranging from mild itching and hives to more severe reactions like difficulty breathing or swelling of the face, lips, or throat.

-It’s also important to note that vanilla extract contains small amounts of coumarin, a compound that can be toxic to the liver in high doses.
+It’s also important to note that vanilla extract contains small amounts of coumarin, a naturally occurring compound found in vanilla beans that can be present in high-concentration extracts.

 Therefore, you must consume vanilla extract in moderation and consult a healthcare professional if any adverse reactions occur.